Magento 2 on Kubernetes – how do I do that?

 Another Kubernetes Object type we’ll make use of in this project is a Job.

-• magento-install automates application installation: it installs database schema, generates performance fixtures that we use as sample data for demonstration, and ensures all indexes are in “On Schedule” update mode.
-In a real-life scenario, you’d probably run bin/magento setup:upgrade here instead to update schema on each new deployment.
+We're using magento-install to automate application installation.
+It installs the database schema, generates performance fixtures that we use as sample data for demonstration, and ensures all indexes are in “On Schedule” update mode.

 containers: